CeruleanTango/satisfactory-calculator/README.md

 - [ ] Support for alternate recipes
 - [ ] Web frontend interface
 - [ ] Terraform deployment
+- [ ] Saveable production chains that offer uses for byproducts

 ## License ##
 see LICENSE file for details